The DCX Single-Stage-to-Orbit (SSTO) demonstration vehicle at White Sand Missile Range following a test flight.

 These time exposure photographs were taken from Lake Forest, California.

-To view a spacecraft passing over your location, go to Heavens-Above.com for extremely accurate information.
+To view a spacecraft passing over your location, go to Heavens-Above for extremely accurate information.
 Simply enter your location and the site will provide you with a table of sightings, including exactly where and when to look, and the elevation and magnitude of the sighting.